pantheon-systems/documentation/source/_docs/continuous-integration.md

 You can use Terminus for scripting many operations.
 For example, a post-commit hook can trigger Jenkins to create a Multidev environment with the latest code on master and the content from Live, then run automated browser tests using [Selenium](https://github.com/SeleniumHQ/selenium).

 ## Drupal SimpleTest

 [SimpleTest](https://drupal.org/project/simpletest){.external} is a testing framework based on the [SimpleTest PHP library](https://github.com/simpletest/simpletest){.external} that is included with Drupal core.
 If you are creating a custom web application, you should consider including SimpleTests of your module functionality.

-[SiteTest](https://www.drupal.org/project/site_test){.external} is a contrib module designed to allow running tests directly against your sites code instead of a base Drupal clone of your site.
+[SiteTest](https://www.drupal.org/project/site_test){.external} is a contrib module for Drupal 7 designed to allow running tests directly against your sites code instead of a base Drupal clone of your site.
 This module is recommended for use of SimpleTest on Pantheon.

 <div class="alert alert-info" role="alert" markdown="1">
 #### Note {.info}